CLARIAH/descartes-tf/docs/about.md

 is a file created in 1998 by

 * Katsuzo Murakami (University of Tokyo)
-* Meguru Sasaki (École normale superieure d'Hokkaido)
+* Meguru Sasaki (École Normale Supérieure d'Hokkaido)
 * Takehumi Tokoro (University of Chyuo) 1998

 This file is in a private ASCII encoding using characters 32-254, with identifier JAPAM.txt.